Stratford voters will have plenty of choice in this year's local government elections.

 The preliminary list of candidates published by Stratford District Council shows there are 20 candidates vying for the 10 available seats at the Council table.
 The six seats in the Urban ward have attracted 13 nominations, and the four Rural seats have seven.

-A final candidate list will be published on Wednesday, August 21.
+A final candidate list will be published later this week.

 In the Urban Ward, current councillor Kelvin Squire has not sought re-election, while the other five incumbents have.